WellthCare

-Estimating your total healthcare costs under a benefits plan is one of the most important financial moves you can make each year, yet most people skip it-or rely on rough guesses.
+Let’s be honest: estimating your healthcare costs under a benefits plan is a pain.
+But it’s one of the most important financial moves you can make each year, and most people skip it or rely on rough guesses.
 Unlike buying a car or booking a vacation, healthcare pricing is opaque, layered, and behavioral.
-But you don’t need a degree in actuarial science to get a reliable estimate.
-With the right framework, you can project your annual costs within a reasonable margin, giving you confidence during open enrollment and control over your budget all year long.
+You don’t need a degree in actuarial science to get a reliable estimate, though.
+With the right framework, you can project your annual costs within a reasonable margin—giving you confidence during open enrollment and control over your budget all year long.

 Step 1: Start With the Fixed Costs—Premiums and Deductibles

-Your total healthcare cost has two components: fixed costs (you pay them no matter what) and variable costs (you pay them only when you use care).
+Your total healthcare cost has two parts: fixed costs (you pay them no matter what) and variable costs (only when you use care).
 Begin with the fixed ones:

-- Monthly premium: Multiply your paycheck deduction by 12.
-If your employer covers 80%, add back their contribution so you understand the full plan cost, though your personal expense is just your share.
+• Monthly premium: Multiply your paycheck deduction by 12.
+If your employer covers 80%, add back their contribution to see the full plan cost—but your personal expense is just your share.

-- Annual deductible: This is the amount you must spend out-of-pocket before your insurance starts sharing costs.
-For 2024, average individual deductibles are around $2,500 for employer plans, but check your Summary of Benefits and Coverage (SBC).
+• Annual deductible: The amount you must spend out-of-pocket before insurance kicks in.
+For 2024, average individual deductibles run around $2,500 for employer plans, but check your own Summary of Benefits and Coverage (SBC).

 Step 2: Add the Variable Costs You Can Predict

-Now layer in the care you’re certain to use.
-Review last year’s medical history, including:
+Now layer in care you’re certain to use.
+Review last year’s medical history:

-- Routine physicals and preventive screenings (most are covered at 100% under ACA-compliant plans)
+• Routine physicals and preventive screenings (most covered at 100% under ACA-compliant plans)

-For each service, apply your plan’s cost-sharing structure: copay (flat fee, like $30), coinsurance (percentage, like 20%), and whether it’s subject to the deductible.
-Many preventive services like mammograms or immunizations are still $0, so don’t overestimate there.
+For each service, apply your plan’s cost-sharing: copay (flat fee, like $30), coinsurance (percentage, like 20%), and whether it’s subject to the deductible.
+Many preventive services are still $0, so don’t overestimate there.

-Pro tip: Use your Explanation of Benefits (EOB) from last year to pull actual allowed amounts.
-That’s far more accurate than guessing.
+Want a trick?
+Use last year’s Explanation of Benefits (EOB) to pull actual allowed amounts.
+It’s way more accurate than guessing.

 Step 3: Include the Out-of-Pocket Maximum as Your Ceiling

 Every qualified health plan has an annual out-of-pocket maximum (OOPM).
 For 2024, the federal limit is $9,450 for individuals and $18,900 for families.
-This is the most you’ll ever pay in a year for covered in-network services (premiums excluded).
+That’s the most you’ll ever pay in a year for covered in-network services (premiums excluded).

-If you have a major procedure or a high-cost medication, your costs will stop once you hit the OOPM.
-That’s your safety net.
-Calculate your estimate two ways:
+If you have a major procedure or a high-cost medication, your costs stop once you hit the OOPM.
+Safety net.
+Estimate two ways:

 Your actual year will likely fall somewhere in the middle.
-If you have a chronic condition or know you’ll need surgery this year, estimate closer to the OOPM.
+If you’ve got a chronic condition or know you’ll need surgery, estimate closer to the OOPM.

 Step 4: Factor in the Hidden Costs Most People Miss